raid-guild/RIPs/rip-6-raidguild-website.md

 There is no way built into Moloch V2 to run arbitrary functions from different contracts through a passing proposal.
 This could work through a 'shim' contract, through a funding proposal in V2 with 0 shares and 0 payment:

-1) Pass the hex data through the proposal data field itself. this could be a function that takes, moloch address, external contract address and proposal index.
+1) Pass the hex data through the proposal data field itself.
+THe shim contract has a function that takes, moloch address, external contract address and proposal index.

 Can provide a V1 shim POC that I was messing with